Building Kohn-Sham potentials for ground and excited states: The dual problem when

-has a basis labeled by $\cI\ind{tot}$.
-To a $k\expo{th}$ $N$-body energy level correspond sets $I$ of orbitals.
+where $\cI\ind{tot}$ is a set of $N$-tuples, and $(\wedge_{i \in I} \vp_i)_{I \in \cI\ind{tot}}$ is an orthonormal basis of $\cD\ex{k}_N(v)$.
 We say that the $N$-body degeneracy has a \textit{coincidental} degeneracy when several sums of energy levels \apo{accidentally} superpose while at least one energy level is different, that is when there are $I,J \subset \cI\ind{tot}$ such that $\sum_{i \in I} E_i = \sum_{i \in J} E_i$ and there is $m \in \acs{1,\dots,N}$ such that the $m\expo{th}$ (order by energy) elements of $I$ and $J$, denoted by $I_m$ and $J_m$ verify $E_{I_m} \neq E_{J_m}$.
-We illustrate it on the left of Figure \ref{degfig}.
-When there exists $j \in \cI\ind{tot} \backslash I$ such that $E_j = E_i$, there is a one-body level which is partially occupied, the $N$-body degeneracy comes from a one-body degeneracy, and we say that the $N$-body degeneracy is \textit{essentially one-body}, as illustrated in the middle of Figure \ref{degfig}.
-We remark that coincidental and essentially one-body degeneracies can coexist, as examplified on the right of Figure \ref{degfig}.
+We illustrate it on the left panel of Figure \ref{degfig}.
+When there exists $j \in \cI\ind{tot} \backslash I$ such that $E_j = E_i$, there is a one-body level which is partially occupied, the $N$-body degeneracy comes from a one-body degeneracy, and we say that the $N$-body degeneracy is \textit{essentially one-body}, as illustrated in the middle panel of Figure \ref{degfig}.
+We remark that coincidental and essentially one-body degeneracies can coexist, as examplified on the right panel of Figure \ref{degfig}.

-\bul Given a discrete set $S = \acs{s_i}_{i \in \N} \subset \R$ bounded below and such that $s_i \le s_j$ for $i \sle j$, we define, for each $j \in \N \cup \acs{0}$,
+\bul Given a discrete set $S = \acs{s_i}_{i \in \N} \subset \R$ bounded below and such that $s_i \le s_j$ for $i < j$, we define, for each $j \in \N$,

-For a $n \times n$ diagonalizable matrix $M$ having real eigenvalues, we define $\mu_j(M) \df \mu_j(D_M)$ where $D_M$ is the set of eigenvalues.
+For a $n \times n$ diagonalizable matrix $M$ having real eigenvalues, we define $\mu_j(M) := \mu_j(D_M)$ where $D_M$ is the set of eigenvalues.